 Student Fees, School Supplies & Payments

-Families new to the Douglas County School District (DCSD) should set up a MySchoolBucks (MSB) account after July 15.
+Families new to the Douglas County School District (DCSD) should set up a MySchoolBucks (MSB) account after July 4.
 Annually, all families should verify their students information is correct in (MSB).
 Families with existing accounts may need to add their students (new enrollment or incoming Kindergarten).
 Parents will use their MSB account to pay for field trips, participation in middle school athletics (if applicable) and spirit wear throughout the year.
-Visit the Payments page for instructions on how to set up your account and/or add a new student.
+Visit the Payments webpage for instructions on how to set up your account and/or add a new student.

 Lunch

-The Douglas County School District (DCSD) opted into the Healthy School Meals for All program for the school year 2023-24.
+The Douglas County School District (DCSD) opted into the Healthy School Meals for All program for the school year 2024-25.
 This means that all students will have access to reimbursable meals at their school at no cost.
 A la carte purchases and doubles will continue to be offered, but students will need to pay for them.
 These purchases will be charged to the student’s meal account if they have money in their MySchoolBucks account, or the student may pay for the food items with cash.

 According to Nutrition Services, lunch is made up of five components—grains, protein, vegetables, fruit and dairy.
 Students can choose all five components, but to qualify for a reimbursable lunch, students must take three of the five components with at least one of them being a serving of fruits or vegetables.